A lower bound of the crossing number of composite knots: Handle structure and normal surfaces

-The $D^2$ is twisted if it has the form shown in the left picture of Figure~\ref{fig:surT}, up to Euclidean isometries of $([-1,1]\times R_v,A_v)$.
-It consists of one vertical disk and three horizontal disks, where the vertical one consists of two $\mathrm{I}$-bundles over straight arcs in $R_v$ and one triangle in the interior of $D^2$.
-Each $\mathrm{I}$-bundle meets the vertical edge of the triangle in a fiber, and the three pieces correspond to the three branches of the figure ``$\textsf{Y}$'', under the projection from $(-1,1)\times S_0$ to $S_0$.
-Among the horizontal ones, there are two meeting in a straight arc, which connects some point in $\partial D^2$ to the vertex of the triangle not in the vertical edge.
-Also, $\{1\}\times R_v$ and $(-1/2)\times v$ lie on the same side of $D^2$ while $\{-1\}\times R_v$ and $(1/2)\times v$ lie on the other side.
-In fact, these properties can be used to define twisted disks.
-According to the shapes of the vertical disks in such disks, we have $2$ subclasses, the {\it left twisted} disks as in the picture, denoted by $T_-$, and its mirror image the {\it right twisted} disks, denoted by $T_+$.
-Each of them consists of two smaller classes.
+The $D^2$ is twisted if up to Euclidean isometries of $([-1,1]\times R_v,A_v)$, it has the form shown in the left picture of Figure~\ref{fig:surT}.
+The disk is a union of three horizontal disks and three vertical disks.
+Two of the vertical ones are $I$-bundles over straight arcs in $R_v$, while the other vertical one is a triangle in the interior of $D^2$.
+Each of the $I$-bundles meets the vertical edge of the triangle in a fiber, and the three disks correspond to the three branches of a figure ``$\textsf{Y}$'', under $p:[-1,1]\times S_0\rightarrow S_0$.
+Two of the horizontal ones meet in a straight arc.
+It connects the vertex of the triangle not in the vertical edge to a point in $\partial D^2$.
+Also, $\{1\}\times R_v$ and $(-1/2,v)$ lie on the same side of $D^2$, while $\{-1\}\times R_v$ and $(1/2,v)$ lie on the other side.
+In fact, these properties can be used to define a twisted disk.
+Note that the union of those three vertical disks in $D^2$ is also a vertical disk.
+Then, according to its shape, we divide the twisted disks into two subclasses which are denoted by $T_-$ and $T_+$.
+The $D^2$ in the left picture of Figure~\ref{fig:surT} lies in $T_-$, while any orientation-reversing isometry of $([-1,1]\times R_v,A_v)$ will send it to a disk in $T_+$.

-Similar to the case of $C_0$, we can add a band between a disk in $T_-$ and a disk in $F_+$, as shown in the right picture of Figure~\ref{fig:surT}.
-The band is a vertical $\mathrm{I}$-bundle over a straight arc in $R_v$ near the corner, and the conditions on $\partial D^2$ can be satisfied by applying a suitable isotopy of the resulting disk.
-Clearly the operation can also be applied to the resulting disk and a disk in $F_-$, then we can add a disk in $F_+$ or $F_-$ further.
-In general, we can add $r$ disjoint disks in $F_+$ and $s$ disjoint disks in $F_-$ to a disk in $T_-$ by this band sum operation, provided that $|r-s|\leq 1$.
-We also regard the resulting disk as a twisted disk, and denote its corresponding class by $T_-^{r,s}$.
-In a similar way, we have $T_+^{r,s}$.
-Each of them consists of two smaller classes.
+As in the case of $C_0$, we can add a band between a disk in $T_-$ and a disk in $F_+$ as shown in the right picture of Figure~\ref{fig:surT}.
+Here a band is a vertical $I$-bundle over a straight arc in $R_v$ near a corner.
+Similarly, we can add a band between a disk in $T_-$ and a disk in $F_-$.
+Then we can add a disk in $F_-$ or $F_+$ further.
+In general, we can add $r$ disjoint disks in $F_+$ and $s$ disjoint disks in $F_-$ to the disk in $T_-$ by such band sum operations, provided that $|r-s|\leq 1$.
+We also regard this resulting disk as a twisted disk.
+Then such disks provide another subclass of twisted disks which is denoted by $T_-^{r,s}$.
+In a similar way, we also have a subclass $T_+^{r,s}$.

+Note that each of the subclasses $T_-$, $T_+$, $T_-^{r,s}$, and $T_+^{r,s}$ can be divided into two smaller classes which are differ by a $\pi$-rotation about $[-1,1]\times\{v\}$, as in the cases of $C_-$ and $C_+$.
+Also, since boundaries of the twisted disks should be unions of the polygonal arcs that come from those disks defined in Cases 1 and 2, the horizontal disks in Figure~\ref{fig:surT} should be suitably isotoped and the band should be wider.